-Write access also allows people to upload new versions of a file.
+Write access also allows people to upload new versions of a File or Wiki Article.

 Edit access opens up most of the other options within the action button menu.
 This includes, but is not limited to: editing page and space layout, editing articles and other content, viewing read tracking information, changing page and channel settings, managing pending publishing or moderation, and viewing activity.